 Toggle ItemWhat if I completed BYU-PathwayConnect and do not have a cumulative GPA of a 3.0 or better?

 The expectation is that an admitted student will have successfully completed the PathwayConnect program with a cumulative GPA of a 3.0 or better.
 The initial admission decision will be based upon additional PathwayConnect requirements such as religion and introductory certificate courses.
 Failure to do so may result in a revision or cancellation of admission to BYU-Hawaii.

 Toggle ItemIs this just for BYU-Pathway students from the Pacific Islands, Asia and the Philippines or will a BYU-Pathway student from anywhere in the world be given priority consideration for admission?

-In accordance to the university's mission, the goal is to extend the blessings of learning to members of the Church, particularly in the Pacific Islands and Asia.
+In accordance to the university's mission, the goal is to extend the blessings of learning to members of the Church, particularly in the Oceania and the Asian Rim.
 However, should capacity permit, eligible BYU-Pathway students from anywhere in the world may be considered.

 Toggle ItemIf I completed any of the BYU-Pathway Worldwide's programs, will I be given priority consideration for admission even though I already have a bachelor's degree?